The DSAI Consumer Code of Practice

 Sanctions

-17.1 Where a member is found to be in breach of the Consumer Code (including the Annex), the Code Administrator may require the member:
+18.1 Where a member is found to be in breach of the Consumer Code (including the Annex), the Code Regulator may require the member:

 (a) to repay all money paid by the complainant;